-Philip is a Chartered Accountant and is responsible for leading the delivery of UKAD's business services, including HR, IT and Risk.
-Philip has also guided UKAD through a series of government driven financial changes, developing its financial strategy in line with budget reductions and leading on UKAD’s response to the DCMS Tailored Review, resulting in a 40% funding increase.
+Philip is a Chartered Accountant and is responsible for leading the delivery of UKAD's business services, including Finance, HR, IT governance and Risk.
+Philip has also guided UKAD through a series of government-driven financial changes, developing its financial strategy in line with budget reductions and leading on UKAD’s response to the DCMS Tailored Review, resulting in a 40% funding increase.
 He went on to lead the implementation of the recommendations of that review.

 Philip has been an attendee at WADA’s Symposium and Foundation Board, and at NADO Leaders, iNADO and IADA meetings.
 He is also a member of the iNADO cyber-security group.
-He has been a frequent attendee at CAHAMA meetings and was a member of the CAHAMA group which critically assessed WADA’s current budget.
+He has been a frequent attendee at CAHAMA meetings and was a member of the CAHAMA group which assessed WADA’s budget changes.

 Philip’s career has seen him work in a variety of sectors, including commercial, not-for-profit, and government arms-length bodies.
-He currently undertakes various non-executive roles for a humanitarian agency and an art gallery and park, and associated its investment foundation.
+He is currently a trustee at Compton Verney art gallery and park and associated its investment foundation.
 As a keen follower of football, rugby union and cricket, Philip is passionate about contributing towards a culture of clean sport.

 As Director of Operations, Pat oversees the development of the science and medicine, testing, and intelligence and investigations programmes at UKAD.